 Using surveys as a part of your content marketing strategy can help you really get inside the minds of your website visitors.

-6. Rebecca Corliss, Inbound Marketing Manager at HubSpot –– Use surveys to run successful inbound marketing campaigns
+6. Rebecca Corliss, VP of Marketing at Owl Labs –– Use surveys to run successful inbound marketing campaigns

-Rebecca Corliss is one of HubSpot’s original marketing team members, and she now leads HubSpot’s customer marketing team.
-She specializes in building marketing programs that drive improved product usage, new feature adoption and upsell opportunities.
+Rebecca Corliss was one of HubSpot’s original marketing team members, and she now leads Owl Lab’s customer marketing team.
+She specializes in building marketing programs that drive improved product usage, new feature adoption, and upsell opportunities.

 I was curious to learn how a company whose co-founder coined the term “inbound marketing” uses surveys to improve their content, so I asked Rebecca to describe the role surveys play in HubSpot’s marketing.